 United States: #1 Worst Performing

-The United States has seen a 31% reduction in its motor vehicle death rate per capita over the past 13 years.
-Unfortunately, but we are the worst at improving our fatalities.
-When compared with 19 other wealthy countries, which have declined an average of 56% during the same period, the U.S. has the slowest decrease.
+The United States has seen a 31% reduction in its motor vehicle fatality rates per capita over the past 13 years, showing some progress in reducing fatalities.
+However, most countries have made greater progress in lowering fatality rates, with 19 other wealthy countries experiencing an average decline of 56% during the same period.
+The U.S. lags behind most countries in terms of progress, having the slowest decrease in fatality rates.

 50 Years Ago Versus Now

-Even though The United States is not performing the best out of some of countries in the world, it’s nice to know we have improved since 50 years ago.
+Even though The United States is not performing the best out of some countries in the world, it’s encouraging to see positive trends in the average rate of car accidents over the decades.
 Taking a 10 year span from 2005-2015 and 1955-1965, we have decreased an average of 108 car accidents per 100,000 population.

 What Helped Reduce These Statistics:

-• The invention and improvements of seat belts from a lap belt to a three-point belt
+• The invention and improvements of seat belts from a lap belt to a three-point belt, which help reduce fatalities and serious injury among passengers

 • Medians in the road that prevent head-on collisions